Back to blog

 Analytics platforms featuring anonymous data collection, such as Piwik PRO, offer a viable path to processing user data instead of an all-or-none choice based on consent.

-The core benefits of anonymous data from a privacy and regulatory perspective include:
+The core benefits of anonymous data include:

 • You are not dealing with personal data because there is no visitor identification.